bernarditoro/python-automations/readme.md

 ![Countdown GUI](countdown_gui/screenshots/countdown_gui_screenshot.png)

-The **Countdown GUI** is an exciting project that provides a glimpse into the world of Python automation.
-It is a simple graphical user interface created using Python's tkinter GUI toolkit, where you can track the days until a specific event, such as the start of a new semester or an upcoming vacation.
-This project is designed to inspire you and serve as an excellent starting point for your own automation endeavours.
+The **Countdown GUI** is a simple graphical user interface created using Python's tkinter GUI toolkit, where you can track the days until a specific event, such as the start of a new semester or an upcoming vacation.

 ### Key Features